hashicorp/terraform-provider-awscc/docs/resources/appintegrations_application.md

 ### Optional

 - `namespace` (String) The namespace of the application.
+- `permissions` (List of String) The configuration of events or requests that the application has access to.
 - `tags` (Attributes List) The tags (keys and values) associated with the application. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only